Nonlinear Transformations Against Unlearnable Datasets: Experimental Evaluation

-\textbf{Hypocritical~\citep{DBLP:conf/nips/TaoFYHC21}:} Hypocritical perturbations is one of the data protection approaches discussed in~\cite{DBLP:conf/nips/TaoFYHC21}.
+\textbf{Hypocritical~\cite{DBLP:conf/nips/TaoFYHC21}:} Hypocritical perturbations is one of the data protection approaches discussed in~\cite{DBLP:conf/nips/TaoFYHC21}.
 We generated the class-wise Hypocritical perturbations since it is more effective than sample-wise perturbations.
 After applying the standard training method provided in their GitHub repository on the generated unlearnable CIFAR-10 dataset, the resulting model achieved a test accuracy of 18.59\%, consistent with the result reported in~\cite{DBLP:conf/nips/TaoFYHC21}.
 However, using the pretrained model in Table~\ref{fig:synarchitecture} without any transformations on the same dataset, we obtained a test accuracy of 79.77\%.
-Employing similar settings, including model specification and transformations techniques as One-Pixel Shortcut on the Hypocritical perturbations~\citep{DBLP:conf/nips/TaoFYHC21}, with the only difference of using color channel manipulation only once, not twice, we achieved a test accuracy of 89.68\%.
-The training and validation accuracies are 93.89\% and 94.38\%, respectively, indicating that Hypocritical perturbations are vulnerable to our approach.
+After applying nonlinear transformations, we achieved a test accuracy of 89.12\%.
+The training accuracy is 93.90\%.
 After applying OPA, we obtained a model with a test accuracy of 86.79\%.
 It is reasonable that this dataset can be broken by the orthogonal projection method since it has class-wise perturbations.

-\textbf{TensorClog~\citep{DBLP:journals/access/ShenZM19}:} According to~\cite{DBLP:journals/access/ShenZM19}, TensorClog perturbations can reduce the test accuracy of a model trained on CIFAR-10 from 86.05\% (based on clean data) to 48.07\%.
+\textbf{TensorClog~\cite{DBLP:journals/access/ShenZM19}:} According to~\cite{DBLP:journals/access/ShenZM19}, TensorClog perturbations can reduce the test accuracy of a model trained on CIFAR-10 from 86.05\% (based on clean data) to 48.07\%.
 We generated the CIFAR-10 dataset with TensorClog perturbations using default settings from their GitHub repository.
 Training the model in Table~\ref{fig:synarchitecture} on this dataset without our approach resulted in a test accuracy of 83.53\%.
-However, with our approach-expanding the training set threefold using dilate, erode, and color channel manipulation, and applying Keras ImageDataGenerator with attributes from Table~\ref{t:6}-the model's test accuracy notably increased to 89.68\%.
+However, with our approach, the model's test accuracy notably increased to 90.01\%.
 These findings highlight the effectiveness of our approach in handling unlearnable data with TensorClog perturbations.
 However, OPA also resulted in a model with almost similar test accuracy of 88.05\%, showing that TensorClog perturbations are vulnerable to linear transformations.